DaBigMoose1101/startup/notes.md

 # CS 260 Notes
 1/9/25
 Today I created a repository using the provided 260 start up template.
 I also downloaded VS code.
 I also begain learning markdown syntax for writing in github.
+I wrote this in github's web console.

 [My startup](https://simon.cs260.click)